-Magill knee injury doesn't look good, says Shiels
+Magill ruled out of Euro 2022 with knee injury

-Euro 2022: Simone Magill knee injury 'doesn't look good', says Kenny Shiels
+Euro 2022: Simone Magill ruled out of tournament with serious knee injury

 Last updated on .From the section Women's Euro 2022

-Northern Ireland manager Kenny Shiels says striker Simone Magill sustained "a bad injury" to her knee in Thursday's Euro 2022 opener with Norway.
+Northern Ireland striker Simone Magill has been ruled out of Euro 2022 after she sustained a serious knee injury in Thursday's Euro 2022 defeat by Norway.

-Magill was helped off the pitch in tears in the 79th minute of her side's 4-1 defeat following a challenge by Norway's Maren Mjelde.
+Magill, 27, was helped off the pitch in tears in the 79th minute of her side's 4-1 defeat following a challenge by Norway's Maria Thorisdottir.

-Shiels said the 27-year-old, who signed for Aston Villa on Wednesday, would be a "big loss".
+Manager Kenny Shiels said Magill, who signed for Aston Villa on Wednesday, will be a "big loss".

-"We are worried about that more than anything," said Shiels.
+"We are worried about that [Magill's injury] more than anything," said Shiels in his post-match press conference.

 "It's her knee.
 I'm a football coach, not a doctor, but I don't think the signs are good."

+Caldwell was forced off at half-time after picking up a knock in the first half and will be assessed ahead of Monday's game with Austria.

-Despite the scoreline, Northern Ireland produced a battling performance in their first-ever game at a major tournament.
+Despite the scoreline, Northern Ireland produced a battling performance in their first ever game at a major tournament.

 A major blow to Northern Ireland - analysis